 The old formula was clear that a director’s primary duties were to the company and its shareholders.
 There was an ineffectual reference to employees, and creditors always took precedence on insolvency, but the law was settled that a director should act in the best interests of all shareholders, and that included future shareholders.
 With the Companies Act 2006, directors were required to consider other concerns that may affect a company’s success.
 The focus for directors shifted from looking solely at shareholders’ interests: enlightened shareholder value means taking account of other stakeholders as well.

-The code of directors’ duties applies to all companies, public and private, holding and subsidiary (and is not to be confused with the UK Corporate Governance Code, which applies only to listed companies – see: Corporate Governance, an OUT-LAW guide.)
+The code of directors’ duties applies to all companies, public and private, holding and subsidiary (and is not to be confused with the UK Corporate Governance Code, which applies only to listed companies – see: our Corporate Governance page.)
 It needs to be understood by all directors and by the level of management who report to and work with the board.
 There are seven duties in all.

 Directors have the job of managing the company and they are given certain powers to enable them to do that.
 But they must act according to the company’s constitution and use those powers in the interests of the company, not to further their own narrow interests.
 So, for example, their power to issue new shares must be used for the purpose of raising capital for the business.
 Issuing shares to your cronies just to keep voting control in friendly hands is an abuse of power and a breach of duty.

 The 2006 Act subtly re-cast the old law, which imposed a duty to act in good faith in the best interests of the company as a whole.
 Now, a director of a company must act in the way they consider, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole.